AlbusPercivalDumbledore/PitchDark-Fox/README.md

 # PitchDark-Fox

-NOT MAINTAINED.
-Won't be able to update anymore.

 Pitch Black Ultra Compact Stylesheet for Firefox.
 For my personal use.
-Tested on Firefox Nightly 91.09a1, for Windows 10.
+Tested on Firefox Nightly 98.0a1 (2022-01-22), for Windows 10.

 ![PitchDarkFox](https://github.com/im-hm/PitchDark-Fox/blob/main/Previews/PitchDarkFox.png)